mikeyhavoc/the_hub/_drafts/rush-similar.md

 ## Tribettica

 Right now we are in **Tribettica** which is not only _15 light years_ off your  course.
-But also not even in jurisdiction of alien races.
+But also not even in jurisdiction of the _planet_ you should of landed on.
 These quote "people", thank the _moon neir fairy dune_ did not see you.
-Have been trying to contact outside life for the past 2000 years with primitive means.
-Failing repeatively, of course but they think they are getting closer.
-Not knowing they are actually just a tv show for one of the furthest outreaches.
-Those beings sends them there children's hand me downs and by the time they have reached the planet.
-Then learned to use...
-You got it 'Triple A Rating Tv' for them, as the folks here are a disater.
+Have been trying to contact outside life for the greater part of 2000 years.
+Failing repeatively, of course, they think they are getting closer often.
+Not knowing they are actually just a tv show for one of the furthest outreaches of the _chi-nebula_.
+Those beings, send them there children's hand me down toys and by the time they have reach the planet.
+They are ancient artifacts to them.
+But to this race, they are just above of thier I.Q and barely starting to learn to use them.
+Whic presents: You got it 'Triple A Rating Tv' for them, as the folks here are a disater, messing with chemicals, weapons, tools that are beyond there grasp.

+### Hiding From Tribettica

 The only building that is sealed from reception is this one.

 ## Farewells